zimssa/cordova-plugin-themeablebrowser-wkwebview/README.md

 * Fixed a bug that loadstart,message event does not work.
 * Fixed a bug that enableviewportscale and mediaplaybackrequiresuseraction properties do not work.
 * Add customUserAgent Property
+* Fixed a bug that currentURL is overwritten by URL of inline frame

 Sample call/config: